-- Remove koay teow from packaging and place on a microwave safe dish.
+- Remove koay teow from packaging and place in a microwave safe dish.
 Microwave on high for 5 minutes.
 Remove from microwave and loosened up koay teow.
 Set aside.

-- Soak Chinese sausage in hot water for 10 minutes.
+- Soak lap cheing in hot water for 10 minutes.
 Remove casing, then slice thinly at a diagonal.

 - Combine dark soy sauce, soy sauce, and fish sauce in a small bowl.

 - In a large non-stick pan, heat vegetable oil.
-Fry Chinese sausage for about 2 minutes until lightly brown.
+Fry lap cheong for about 2 minutes until lightly brown.
 Add minced garlic and fry for 30 seconds.
 Add shrimps and continue to fry for 2 to 3 minutes until shrimps curl and turn pink.
-Stir in sambal/chili paste/gochujang.
+Stir in chili paste/sambal/gochujang.

 - Push noodles aside.
 Break in the eggs.
 Flip the noodles back onto the eggs.

 - Finally, add bean sprouts and Chinese chives.
-Continue stirring for 1 to 2 minutes.
+Continue to stir for 1 to 2 minutes.

 Enjoy…..and have a wonderful day! 😎